wandnz/new1.wand.nz/README.md

 **sections** - Split the content based on input `<!--split-->` tags.
 Every second section has it's background colour set to off white.

 **topic** - Display input content and then list all projects associated with the topic in a table.

-**twitter** - Similar to maps, output the content to fill 60% of the display width and then attach a twitter scroll to the right side of the content.

 <!--split-->